The Confession of Cindy Lou Who

 Boy, was I due for a laugh!
 The pandemic would peter-pan out very soon—what more could possibly go wrong?

-But somehow my inner child was not amused—the creature I thought of as “Winston,” who’d been with me ever since I’d read 1984.
-And now Winston refused to laugh!
+I prepared for a moment of long-lost glee, but my inner child was not amused—the creature I thought of as “Winston.”
+He’d been with me ever since I’d opened a dog-eared copy of 1984, way back in grade school.
 I admonished him, told him how important it was—how much depended on everyone getting the joke, or seeming to.
 He just groaned sadly as though I were the hangman with his smug crew.

 “Winston,” I nudged, ever so slyly, “what harm can it do?
 Laughter’s recommended, if done when it’s due.”

 But Winston was stubborn—the bastard refused!
 So I shoved him head-first down the memory hole tube.
-For a moment I feared the downdraft might drag me along, but then my guts lurched, and I struggled.
+For a moment I feared the downdraft might drag me along; then my guts lurched, and I struggled.
 I managed to pull back and save myself.

 Poor Winston.
 We’d been together for years.
 Not a couple, exactly, but close.
 Bonded, enmeshed, ball and chain—call it what you will.